 The Dartmouth Digital Commons (DDC)

 The materials deposited in DDC reflect the intellectual output of Dartmouth faculty, researchers, staff, and students, and is educational, scholarly, or research-oriented in nature.
-The first phase of deployment is focused on journal articles written by faculty, as well as ancillary materials, such as diagrams and photos.
-In later phases, content will include working and conference papers, technical reports, video, audio, and theses.
-If you need a repository at Dartmouth for the results of funded research such as articles, DDC will be a good solution.
+The first phase of deployment focused on journal articles and conference papers written by faculty, and student-led publications.
+Content may include working papers, technical reports, video, audio, and theses.
 See the Data Management Plans guide for lists of data repositories.

 The DDC is comprised of a suite of tools that includes collection, description, organization, storage, and preservation of content.
 The key software system is Digital Commons from bepress.
-Other associated systems include ORCID, Symplectic Elements, and the PlumX Dashboard.
+Other associated systems include ORCID and the PlumX Dashboard.

 As a Dartmouth faculty member, you are welcome to submit your articles directly to the DDC for inclusion in the Open Dartmouth: Faculty Open Access article collection.
 Simply click on the "Submit Work" link on the left side of the page.
 Scholarly Communication, Copyright, and Publishing Program Librarians and staff will review your submission before publishing it to DDC.
 DDC will provide services that social and scholarly networking sites cannot, as it has a different mission: